COVID-19 Symptom: Stomach Ache

 Why does COVID-19 cause stomach pain?

-Stomach pain and upset are recognized symptoms of COVID-19.
-These symptoms occur when the virus attacks specific groups of cells in our gastrointestinal tract, impacting organs such as the stomach or the pancreas, and disturbing the delicate balance of bacteria that live in our gut.
-However, stomach aches are not specific to COVID-19, and can occur when our bodies attempt to fight off various viral and bacterial infections.
-1 2
+Stomach aches, and pains are recognized symptoms of COVID-19.
+These symptoms occur when the virus attacks specific groups of cells in our gastrointestinal tract, impacting organs such as the stomach or the pancreas and disturbing the delicate balance of bacteria that live in our gut.
+However, stomach aches are not specific to COVID-19 and can occur when our bodies attempt to fight off various viral and bacterial infections.
+2 3

 What does stomach pain caused by COVID-19 feel like?

-Diarrhea is especially common, and may be a symptom in around a third of patients who get admitted to hospital with COVID-19.
-2 4
+Diarrhea is especially common and may be a symptom in around 33% of patients admitted to the hospital with COVID-19.
+You can also read how you can get diarrhea from COVID -19.
+3 5

-Similarly to the classic COVID-19 symptoms like cough, shortness of breath and fever, COVID-19 stomach symptom duration varies from person to person.
-You can expect your symptoms to improve once your body fights off the virus.
-If you happen to have had a severe form of the infection, it may take a while longer for your digestive tract to return to normal function.
-Healthy nutrition is important during this time to replenish your energy and allow for your gut microbiome to recover.
-3
+The duration for stomach issues stemming from COVID-19 varies from person to person.
+You can expect symptoms to improve once the virus clears.
+If you had a severe form of the infection, it may take longer for your digestive tract to return to normal function.

 How do I know if my stomach ache is caused by COVID-19?

-Because stomach issues are usually not the first group of symptoms associated with COVID-19, it is often easy to dismiss them.
-Alternatively, severe COVID-related stomach pain may be initially identified as a more serious condition such as appendicitis, pancreatitis or gallbladder disease.
-Because of this, if you are experiencing stomach issues and suspect that you may have contracted COVID-19, it is important to do a COVID-19 test.
-4
+Because mild stomach issues are not as common as some of the other hallmark symptoms of the disease such as a COVID-19 cough or fever, it’s easy to dismiss stomach pain as something other than COVID-19.
+Alternatively, severe COVID-related stomach pain may be initially identified as a more serious condition, such as appendicitis, pancreatitis, or gallbladder disease.
+Because of this, if you are experiencing stomach issues and suspect that you may have contracted COVID-19, it’s essential to take a COVID-19 test.
+5

-Crucially, patients with severe COVID-19 who receive treatment in hospital have a higher risk of developing some of the more serious gastrointestinal complications of the virus.
-Some of these, such as pancreatitis or mesenteric ischemia, can be very dangerous, so monitoring your symptoms is important.
-1
+Crucially, patients with severe COVID-19 who receive treatment in the hospital have a higher risk of developing some of the more severe gastrointestinal complications of the virus.
+Some of these, such as pancreatitis or mesenteric ischemia, can be very dangerous, so monitoring your symptoms is crucial.
+2

 In order to restore your gut microbiome following a COVID-19 infection, it is important to eat varied, nutritious foods.
-Probiotics may also be taken to help restore the ‘good’ microbes and bacteria that live in your gut and allow it to function healthily.
-3
+Probiotics may be taken to help restore the ‘good’ microbes and bacteria that live in your gut and allow it to function healthily.
+4 Probiotics can be found in fermented foods like yogurt, kefir, and sauerkraut or supplement form.

 Wrapping up